-Use these activities to strenthen map reading, schema building, and literacy in your 6- to 7-year old:
+Use these activities to strengthen map reading, schema building, and literacy in your 6- to 7-year old:

 - Pirate Adventure: Learn about real pirates across history in this fun interactive.
-You will likely need to read this to your child, but it asks the equivalent of comprehension questions as the adventure progresses.
+You will likely need to read this to your child, but it asks comprehension questions as the adventure progresses.
 What a fun way to get your child involved in higher level thinking and literacy skills!
-You can also learn about the discovery of the Whyduh after nearly 300 years at National Geographic or Real Pirates.
-Take a virtual tour of one of the tall ships.
+You can also learn about the discovery of the Whyduh after nearly 300 years at National Geographic.

 Treasure Hunt: Make an edible treasure (e.g., cut a Ho-Ho® in half and put a candy ring, chocolate coins, and candy necklace inside).